-Each State and Territory in Australia has a separate WHS/OH&S Act which governs WHS/OH&S for all workplaces with the State or Territory, other than Commonwealth workplaces, where anyone conducts a business, that is generally where anyone conducts business or enterprise for profit, or undertakings, that is generally where anyone conducts non-profit making or non-commercial activities.
+Each State and Territory in Australia has a separate WHS/OH&S Act which governs WHS/OH&S for all workplaces with the State or Territory, other than Commonwealth workplaces, where anyone conducts a business, which is generally where anyone conducts business or enterprise for profit, or undertakings, which is generally where anyone conducts non-profit making or non-commercial activities.

-The harmonised WHS/OH&S Act introduced to most Australian jurisdictions in 2011 (the Victorian OHS Act 2004 and Western Australia now being the only jurisdictions that hasn't adopted the harmonized WHS legislation) imposes the broad general duties on a range of workplace participants including those in charge of the business, self-employed persons, occupiers/controllers of workplaces, manufacturers, suppliers and designers of plant and workers.
-Under the Act there are Regulations which provide greater detail by outlining specific measures which must apply in certain circumstances.
+The harmonised WHS/OH&S Act introduced to most Australian jurisdictions imposes the broad general duties on a range of workplace participants including those in charge of the business, self-employed persons, occupiers/controllers of workplaces, manufacturers, suppliers and designers of plant and workers.
+Victoria, with its OHS Act 2004, is now the only jurisdiction that hasn't adopted the harmonized WHS legislation, with Western Australia having assented to the Work Health and Safety Act 2020 (WA) on 10 November 2020, however the Act will not commence until the WHS Regulations are finalised which is expected in March 2022 (as of Dec 22, 2021).